Event Calendar

 Mid to late October

-It will be held at Fureai no Mori Sports Park.
+The event will take place at the Fureai no Mori Sports Park.

 Hoyoji Temple Dedication Chrysanthemum Exhibition